Associate Professor Jan Jamie Eldridge

 Astronomy and astrophysics: the evolution of single and binary stars, supernovae, gamma-ray bursts, gravitational wave events, high redshift galaxies.

-- Fellow of the Astronomical Society of Australia.
+- Member of the Astronomical Society of Australia.

 - Member of the New Zealand Institute of Physics.